pantsudev/krkrz_ecosystem_guide/README.md

 - **[AlphaMovie.dll](http://kaede-software.com/krlm/plugin/alphamovie.zip)**: Free but not open source.
 Implements movie files which have an alpha channel.
 These files have the `.amv` extension.
 Encoder and playback via http://kaede-software.com/krlm/plugin/alphamovie.zip,
 Decoding/dumping via https://github.com/xmoeproject/AlphaMovieDecoder
 - **extNagano.dll**: Free but not open source.
-Used to be available at http://ymtkyk.sakura.ne.jp/krkr.STG/plugin/extNagano.html,
-but I haven't found a copy of the archive.
 It is used to implement numerous layer transition effects.
+Used to be available at http://ymtkyk.sakura.ne.jp/krkr.STG/plugin/extNagano.html, but I haven't found a copy of the archive.
 - **extrans.dll**
 - **[getSample.dll](https://github.com/wtnbgo/getSample)**: Used for reading sample data from `WaveSoundBuffer`, usually for mouth movement.
 - **k2compat.dll**
 - **kagexopt.dll**
 - **[KAGParser.dll](https://github.com/krkrz/KAGParser/tree/master)**: This is the core parser module of **KAG3**.
 - **[KAGParserEx.dll](https://github.com/wtnbgo/KAGParserEx)**: This is the core parser module for **KAGEX3**.
-It replaces `KAGParser.dll` when using KAGEX.
+It replaces `KAGParser.dll` when using **KAGEX3**.
 - **krmovie.dll**
 - **[layerExDraw.dll](https://github.com/wtnbgo/layerExDraw)**: Implements support for drawing onto Layers with GDI+.
-- **lzfs.dll**: Kirikiri LZ4fs Plugin.
+- **lzfs.dll**: KiriKiri LZ4fs Plugin.
 No source found.
 - **[menu.dll](https://github.com/krkrz/menu)**: Implements `Window.menu` to enable Win32 window menu bars.
 - **PackinOne.dll**
-- **pkutil.dll**
+- **pkutil.dll**: Provides public key cryptography utilities, generally used to verify file signatures and/or product keys.
 - **psbfile.dll**: TLDW
 - **psd.dll**: Possibly https://github.com/wtnbgo/psdfile
 - **textrender.dll**: A native code replacement for the all-script `TextRender.tjs` from **KAGEX3**.
 Source unknown.